greghulette/Wireless_Communication_Board-WCB/Readme.md

   *** THE MICRO USB PORT SHOULD BE ON THE SIDE WITH THE LABEL.
 YOU MAY DESTROY YOUR ESP32 IF PLUGGED IN THE WRONG DIRECTION ***

 Below, you will see some possible connections that can exist to the WCB's.
 In the picture, there are only 4 WCBs, but the system can handle up to 9 of them.
 Each one of the microcontrollers, represented by a green box, can communicate directly with any other microcontroller, regardless if they are physically connected to the same WCB.
 I can envision most people using 2 or 3 WCBs.
-One in the body, one in the dome, and one on the domeplate.
+One in the body, one in the dome, and one on the dome-plate.

 <br>
 <img src="./Images/OverviewImage.png"><br>